Plosive: Length

 In a geminate or long consonant, the occlusion lasts longer than in simple consonants.
 In languages where plosives are only distinguished by length (e.g., Arabic, Ilwana, Icelandic), the long plosives may be held up to three times as long as the short plosives.
 Italian is well known for its geminate plosives, as the double t in the name Vittoria takes just as long to say as the ct does in English Victoria.
 Japanese also prominently features geminate consonants, such as in the minimal pair 来た kita 'came' and 切った kitta 'cut'.
+Estonian is unusual for contrasting three lengths, as in the minimal triplet kabi /kɑpi/ 'hoof', kapi /kɑpːi/ 'wardrobe [gen. sg.]', and kappi /kɑpːːi/ 'wardrobe [ill. sg.]'.

-Note that there are many languages where the features voice, aspiration, and length reinforce each other, and in such cases it may be hard to determine which of these features predominates.
+There are many languages where the features voice, aspiration, and length reinforce each other, and in such cases it may be hard to determine which of these features predominates.
 In such cases, the terms fortis is sometimes used for aspiration or gemination, whereas lenis is used for single, tenuous, or voiced plosives.
-Be aware, however, that the terms fortis and lenis are poorly defined, and their meanings vary from source to source.
+However, the terms fortis and lenis are poorly defined, and their meanings vary from source to source.

 Nasalization

 Simple nasals are differentiated from plosives only by a lowered velum that allows the air to escape through the nose during the occlusion.
 Nasals are acoustically sonorants, as they have a non-turbulent airflow and are nearly always voiced, but they are articulatorily obstruents, as there is complete blockage of the oral cavity.
 The term occlusive may be used as a cover term for both nasals and plosives.

 A prenasalized stop starts out with a lowered velum that raises during the occlusion.
 The closest examples in English are consonant clusters such as the [nd] in candy, but many languages have prenasalized stops that function phonologically as single consonants.
 Swahili is well known for having words beginning with prenasalized stops, as in ndege 'bird', and in many languages of the South Pacific, such as Fijian, these are even spelled with single letters: b [mb], d [nd].

 A postnasalized plosive begins with a raised velum that lowers during the occlusion.
 This causes an audible nasal release, as in English sudden.
 This could also be compared to the /dn/ cluster found in Russian and other Slavic languages, which can be seen in the name of the Dnieper River.

-Note that the terms prenasalization and postnasalization are normally used only in languages where these sounds are phonemic: that is, not analyzed into sequences of plosive plus nasal.
+The terms prenasalization and postnasalization are normally used only in languages where these sounds are phonemic: that is, not analyzed into sequences of plosive plus nasal.

 Airstream mechanism

 Stops may be made with more than one airstream mechanism.
 The normal mechanism is pulmonic egressive, that is, with air flowing outward from the lungs.
-All languages have pulmonic stops.
+All spoken languages have pulmonic stops.
 Some languages have stops made with other mechanisms as well: ejective stops (glottalic egressive), implosive stops (glottalic ingressive), or click consonants (lingual ingressive).